How Salvia is an Ally For Women’s Health

-Mood Enhancement: The essential oil of Salvia officinalis has been shown to have anxiolytic and antidepressant effects, helping to stabilize mood during PMS (8) (10) (11)
+The essential oil of Salvia officinalis has been shown to provide anxiolytic and antidepressant effects, which can help stabilize mood during PMS.
+For women dealing with irritability or low energy levels, sage offers a natural way to improve emotional well-being (8) (10) (11).

 I have found it useful in various forms such as capsules and tinctures for this purpose.